C0Assassin/rb4-to-rb2/README.md

 *  Sheryl Crow - Soak Up the Sun
 *  Sia - Chandelier
 *  Simple Minds - Don't You (Forget About Me) %
-*  Simple Plan & State Champs - Where I Belong feat.
-We The Kings
+*  Simple Plan & State Champs - Where I Belong (ft.
+We The Kings)
 *  Skid Row - 18 and Life
 *  Skid Row - I Remember You
 *  Skid Row - The Gang's All Here
 *  Skillet - Feel Invincible
 *  Slayer - Angel of Death
 *  Sleep Token - The Summoning
 *  Sleeping With Sirens ft.
-Spencer Chamberlain of Underoath - Crosses
+Spencer Chamberlain - Crosses
 *  Slipknot - The Devil In I
 *  Spiritbox - Secret Garden
 *  Staind - Outside